xcart/xcart-docs/_pages/kb_en/multivendor/product_reviews_usage_with_multivendor.md

 ## Product reviews: Vendor experience
 Vendors with appropriate permissions can view their own rating information in the section Order ratings (**Orders** > **Order ratings**):
    ![xc5_mv_order_ratings_in_vendor.png]({{site.baseurl}}/attachments/ref_7neRIOVI/xc5_mv_order_ratings_in_vendor.png)
+If necessary, they can filter/search for specific ratings by customer name or date range.
-They cannot edit or delete any ratings that have been provided by customers with regard to their orders.
+They cannot, however, edit or delete any ratings that have been provided by customers with regard to their orders.

 _Related pages:_